 General Public & Members

 All programs are available to the general public.
 The Center’s Gerry Lenfest Gallery and the Museum Collection are available to the public completely free of any admission fee.
 Other programs the Center offers include symposia, lectures, readings, and group tours.
-The Center tours major exhibitions to national institutions and is currently touring Batram’s Boxes Remix until 2017.
-The Center’s digital programs and initiatives make its mission available to national public audiences as well.
+The Center tours major exhibitions to national institutions and is currently touring Explorations in Wood through 2020.
+The Center’s online presence make its mission available to national and international audiences as well.
 Individuals from the public become members of the Center to receive benefits and offer ongoing support for operations.
-Members at various levels enjoy free access to The Fleur & Charles Bresler Research Library and Earl Powel Artist Research Files; discounts to special events and programs; free publications and Turning Points newsletters; and discounts in the Center’s Museum Store.
+Members at various levels enjoy free access to The Fleur & Charles Bresler Research Library and Earl Powel Artist Research Files; discounts to special events and programs; free publications and discounts in the Center’s Museum Store.

 Scholars, Students, Researchers & Photojournalists

 Education is a vital aspect to the Center’s mission and work.
-Many of the Resident Fellows who have participated in the Windgate ITE program over its 20-year history are students and emerging artists.
+Many of the Resident Fellows who have participated in the Windgate ITE program, since its establishment in 1995, are students and emerging artists.
 By including a respective spot each year in the residency for a photojournalist and a scholar, the Center impacts the public understanding of art in wood and helps shape the scholarly narrative within the field.
 Researchers and students regularly visit exhibitions and openings and can explore concepts and techniques in the Museum Collection, Earl Powel Artist Research Files, and The Fleur and Charles Bresler Research Library.
 Scholars and students also enjoy the Center’s own publications, cataloguing research as well as work from the Center’s exhibitions and Museum Collection.

 Collectors and Impresarios